 The reasons for censorship decisions should be published

 (ALRC, Review of the National Classification Scheme: achieving the right balance, 2011)

 Reflecting on their processes in 1974, then Chief Censor R. J. Prowse (pictured) described the FCB’s inclusion of artistic merit, admitting their practices were more permissive, but still relied upon markers of high production values:

 We probably applied R’s too liberally in the early stages but after twelve months everything settled down… I think the decision of the Board must be influenced by the quality or integrity or merit of a film… it is obvious that in any judgement in any field the integrity of the work must be taken into account… a film of merit and quality or integrity could carry a scene which a low-grade sexploitation film just couldn’t.

 (quoted in Murray, 1974, p102-103).
 If necessary, the Film Censorship Board recommended eliminations to producers and distributors in order for a film to correspond with a classification.
-This pushed some of the decision about classification onto producers and film-makers.
-Acting Chief Censor, Andree Wright, spoke in 1987 of some of the differences of this period: “This is not the film censorship of the pre-Chipp era… those involved have the real choice of showing complete work to an adult audience or of tailoring it to box office specifications” (Wright, 1987, p132). – Rachel Cole
+This redistributed some of the responsibility of a classification decision onto producers and film-makers.
+Much later in 1987, Acting Chief Censor Andree Wright identified some of the differences of this procedure: “This is not the film censorship of the pre-Chipp era… those involved have the real choice of showing complete work to an adult audience or of tailoring it to box office specifications” (Wright, 1987, p132). – Rachel Cole

 Image of R J Prowse from Murray, S. (1974), p102.

 Australian Government Report.
 Australian Law Reform Commission (2011) Review of the National Classification Scheme: achieving the right balance, Chapter 2 “History of censorship and classification in Australia”.